Why am I not allowed to watch class each week?

 Are the students expected to participate in lots of performances?

-No performances at Prelude Dance Centre are compulsory, however they do provide your child with an opportunity to develop Performance skills and share their enjoyment of dance with family and friends.
+No performances at Prelude Dance Centre are compulsory, unless your child is enrolled in our Junior Performance Team.
+Performances are a great opportunity for providing your child with an opportunity to develop Performance skills and share their enjoyment of dance with family and friends.

 We offer an Annual Performance which will see our students up to 7 years old perform once and our older students perform in up to two performances.
 Additional performances offered throughout the year include performances at local school fetes and nursing homes, however these are all optional and invitations to perform in these events will be issued well before the event.